Y0-L0/helm-snoop/docs/ARCHITECTURE.md

 - Direct field chains: fully supported.
 - index/dig with literal keys: fully supported.
 - index/dig with variables:
-  - If variable resolves to LiteralSet: supported.
+- If variable resolves to KeySet: supported.
   - Else: dynamic (warn; fail in `--strict`).
 - range over lists/maps: mark container as used; optionally expand to children under strict+closed schema.
 - default/required/ternaries: treat as reads of the non-default operand.